 This question offers a glimpse into the apprentice’s long-term career goals.
 When you hire a new apprentice, you’re making a significant business investment, so you want to ensure the candidate feels committed to the career plan.
 Be wary of any candidate who mentions working in a different industry or doesn’t express interest in pursuing a life-long career in the electrical field.

 Apprentice electricians may possess little to no electrical experience, and that’s okay.
-Of course, consider it a plus if the candidate has any applicable experience, such as working in the electrical department at a local hardware store.
+Of course, consider it a plus if the candidate has applicable experience, such as working in the electrical department at a local hardware store.

-Make sure to ask about previous work experience, regardless of the field or industry, to uncover overlapping skills to help the candidate stand out.
+Ask about previous work experience, regardless of the field or industry, to uncover overlapping skills to help the candidate stand out.
 While applicants usually include this information on their resume and cover letter, you can often find additional skills, such as specialty certifications or a knack for customer service.

 5. Why did you leave your previous job?